Have you already taken the step to move abroad?

 It is very easy to become absorbed by everything that is new and want to participate in every social gathering because you want to meet new people.
 However, know your own limits and don’t end up exhausted, because then you cannot enjoy your experience.

-I have learned this the hard way when I moved as an expat to Australia.
+I have learned this the hard way when I moved to Australia.
 The first few weeks I was so busy with my new full-time job, exploring the city, meeting new people, and going on day trips on the weekends that I didn’t give myself any break at all.
 After a while, I felt exhausted and couldn’t enjoy my new experiences anymore, so I really had to take a step back and take it slower to be able to enjoy my time abroad again without feeling overwhelmed.

 Also, have patience.
 Meeting new people and making new friendships takes time.
 Don’t force yourself into social activities and schedule some me-time into your day as well whenever you need to.